dvdsgl/quicktest/README.md

 QuickTest currently supports QuickCheck properties, and will soon support HUnit tests.
 QuickTest identifies QuickCheck properties by the prefix "prop_", so be sure to name your properties accordingly.

+QuickTest is based on [quickcheck-script](http://hackage.haskell.org/package/quickcheck-script) by Koen Claessen and John Hughes.

 ### Example

 I've created a module (`Demo.hs`) with some tests: